getredash/website/src/pages/kb/user-guide/querying/writing-queries.md

 ## Published vs Unpublished Queries

-By default each query starts as an unpublished draft, which means that:
+By default each query starts as an unpublished draft, which means that it can't be included on dashboards, embedded outside the application or used with alerts.

-- Only the user who created this query can see it in the "All Queries" list or in search results.
-- You can't add visualizations from an unpublished query to dashboards or use it in alerts.

 To publish a query, give it a name or click the `Publish` button.
 It's also possible to unpublish a published query by clicking on the `Unpublish` button in the query menu.
+Doing so will remove it from all dashboards, disable existing embed links and alerts.

 ## Archiving a Query